Wonters/tic_linky/README.md

 I (35534) ESP_ZB_COLOR_DIMM_LIGHT: Light sets to On
 ```

-## Light Control Functions
+## Light Indicator

- * By toggling the switch button (BOOT) on the ESP32-H2 board loaded with the `HA_on_off_switch` example, the LED on this board loaded with `HA_on_off_light` example will be on and off.
+ * When the sensor is pairing on the zigbee network, it blick 3 times

 ## Troubleshooting

-For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you soon.
+For any technical queries, please open an [issue](https://github.com/Wonters/tic_linky/issues) on GitHub.
+I will get back to you soon.